 Debevoise & Plimpton LLP

 Alobahy v.
-Trump is a federal lawsuit brought by the Center for Constitutional Rights on behalf of three Yemeni-Americans – all from Brooklyn, New York – against President Trump, as well as the State Department and the Department of Homeland Security, for the unlawful revocation of previously approved visas to their family members.
-It alleges that the government unlawfully, retroactively applied the Muslim Ban, or Presidential Proclamation 9645, to plaintiffs’ families, who already had approved visas at the time the ban went into effect.
+Trump was a federal lawsuit brought by the Center for Constitutional Rights on behalf of three Yemeni-Americans – all from Brooklyn, New York – against President Trump, as well as the State Department and the Department of Homeland Security, for the unlawful revocation of previously approved visas to their family members.
+It alleged that the government unlawfully, retroactively applied the Muslim Ban, or Presidential Proclamation 9645, to plaintiffs’ families, who already had approved visas at the time the ban went into effect.

 Obtaining these visa approvals was no easy task, especially with the backdrop of the war in Yemen, where the U.S. has closed its embassy.
 Each plaintiff filed an I-130 petition on behalf of their family member, completed every step of the process, and were ultimately granted interviews at the United States Embassy in Djibouti, well before the Muslim Ban went into effect.
 At the end of their interviews, embassy officials in Djibouti approved the plaintiffs’ visas, only to revoke that decision months later, unlawfully applying the Trump administration’s Muslim Ban to previously approved visas – something that the plain language of the ban does not allow.

 All three plaintiffs, Mohammed Alobahy, Ahmed Mohammed, Hussain Saleh, and their families had their lives turned around, torn between Brooklyn and Djibouti.
-The war in Yemen only exacerbated their crisis, as they’re unable to return to Yemen.
+The war in Yemen only exacerbated their crisis, as they were unable to return to Yemen.
 All were expecting that they would be together in Brooklyn imminently - within weeks of their interviews.
 Mohammed was separated from his wife, Amal, who was stuck in Djibouti.
 He hadn’t seen her since they were married, in 2016.
 Ahmed and his four-year-old daughter Areg were in Brooklyn while his wife Aisha was alone with their infant daughter in Djibouti.
 Hussain had to leave his job in the U.S. to remain in Djibouti with his wife and three U.S. citizen children, unable to leave their mother, Sawsan, behind by herself.
 The children could not enroll in schools in Djibouti.